Maximum Likelihood Estimation of Sparse Networks with Missing Observations: Convergence rate for the maximum likelihood estimator

-\end{thm} In the sparse graphon model, if the graphon $W^*$ is bounded away from $0$ and $ n^{-1} \ll \rho_n \ll \log(n)^{\frac{-1}{5}}$, our adaptive estimator is optimal in the minimax sense up to a log factor.
+In the sparse graphon model, if the graphon $W^*$ is bounded away from $0$ and $ n^{-1} \ll \rho_n \ll \log(n)^{\frac{-1}{5}}$, our adaptive estimator is optimal in the minimax sense up to a log factor.
+This setting includes the sparse stochastic block model considered for example in \cite{LikelihoodBickel}: in this model, the matrix of probabilities of connection between communities $\bQ^*$ is such that $\bQ^* = \rho_n \bQ^0$, for some fixed matrix $\bQ^0$ with entries in $(0,1]$ (in this case, the graphon function $W^*$ is a step function bounded away from $0$).
+More generally, Theorem \ref{thm:AdaptEst} covers the case of $\bTheta^* = \rho_n \bTheta^0$, and $\bTheta^0$ is a fixed matrix with entries in $(0, 1]$.

 When we can not assume that the graphon $W^*$ is bounded away from $0$, we can use the same trade-off as in \eqref{eq:barThetaS} and choose $\widehat{\gamma_n} = \gamma(\widehat\rho_n)$.
 Then, with high probability, we obtain the following bound on the risk of the adaptative estimator: